ksw9/ksw9.github.io/_members/kwalter.md

 Katharine is interested in how environmental changes--including climate change, habitat fragmentation, and mass incarceration--shape our pathogen exposures and determine who gets sick.
 She is committed to mentoring the next generation of scientists and public health advocates.

-Outside of work, she is often at the nearby trailhead.
+Outside of work, she is often at a nearby trailhead.